 - Space: CIGs cannot request space on-campus directly, but can have an SBA sponsor request the space on their behalf.

 - Fundraising: CIGs may fundraise internally, but may not host Bar Reviews or fundraise externally.

 The goal is not to constrain Community Interest Groups, but to provide them with the appropriate platform to reach students interested in their subject matter and the opportunities to connect with those students, without the administrative burden on either the groups or the SBA on the front end.
 The hope is that by offering a way for students to connect around similar interests and hobbies with fewer administrative hurdles, students will build those micro-communities at will, when the need and desire is present, without the stress of defending their existence through use of an SBA budget and robust leadership transition every single year.

 Community Interest Groups are approved for one academic year and must reapply for recognition each academic year with all required materials.
 It is important to note that a Community Interest Group, as it reapplies each year, could determine it has sufficient momentum to qualify as a student organization and this not only acceptable, but encouraged.

 Recruiting New Members

-The Office of Student Life assists organizations in their recruiting efforts by hosting an annual Student Organization Fair every fall.
+The Office of Student Life assists organizations and Community Interest Groups in their recruiting efforts by hosting an annual Student Organization Fair every fall.
 Tables are provided for the student organizations that register for the event.
 Refreshments and entertainment are provided to all students by The Office of Student Life.
-Student Organizations are encouraged to promote their organization and recruit new members by distributing information, answering questions, promoting upcoming events and activities, and collecting new member contact information.
+Student Organizations and Community Interest Groups are encouraged to promote their organization and recruit new members by distributing information, answering questions, promoting upcoming events and activities, and collecting new member contact information.